artop123/kamstrup-restapi/README.md

 ﻿# Kamstrup Multical Modbus REST API

-This project reads data from a Kamstrup Multical energy meter using Modbus and exposes it via a REST API.
+This app reads data from a Kamstrup Multical energy meter using Modbus and exposes it via a REST API.

 ![Kamstrup Multical](assets/kamstrup.jpg)